genellann/Align/README.md

-# This is a library that allows you to align display objects relative to one another
+# The Align library allows you to align display objects relative to one another
 Calculate the x and y position of a child display object relative to the parent.

 Relationships: center, left, right, top, or bottom